despiteallobjections/amigo/doc/parallelism.md

   files to parse and type check, and a configuration file that specifies how to handle `import` declarations (i.e., how to resolve local and vendored import paths, and where to find the compiler artifacts for those imported packages).
-It's primary result is writing out the compiler and linker artifacts, described further in the next section.
+Its primary result is writing out the compiler and linker artifacts, described further in the next section.